xpavlic4/book-extracts/sports/golf/fitness/the 18strong podcast/content.md

+# 125 interview with Scott Stallings

+It is difficult to prove that working out won't help your game.

 # 124 Perform under pressure

 Mental management practice means every shot is perfect.
 When you practice, not every shot you would like to cement into your unconsciousness.